-There are nine major buildings on the Cranford Campus at 1033 Springfield Ave, Cranford: Kenneth Campbell MacKay Library, Academic Learning Center, and the Center for Visual Arts and Communication; the Humanities, Science, and Nomahegan Buildings with classrooms, lecture halls, seminar rooms, science and computer laboratories, and faculty offices, lounges, cafeteria and faculty dining room; the NEW Student Development Building contains lecture and computer classrooms, faculty offices, and the Student Services Center offering One-Stop Registration, advising, and support services; the Campus Center with the Roy W. Smith theater, gymnasium, fitness center, Executive Education (teleconferencing) Center, other facilities for student activities, and bookstore; the Victor M. Richel Commons, a student life/student lounge facility featuring an atrium and multilevel floor providing a variety of lounge and meeting spaces; James R. MacDonald Hall, which contains administrative offices; and the William Miller Observatory, which houses a 24-inch reflector and 10-inch refractor telescopes, a lecture room, optical shop, and computer center.
+The Cranford Campus of Union County College is located at 1033 Springfield Avenue and is situated on 48 acres on the border between the suburban communities of Cranford and Westfield on Springfield Avenue, opposite Union County's 200-acre Nomahegan Park.
+The campus is easily accessible car, served by three bus routes of New Jersey Transit, and within a mile of the Cranford Station of New Jersey Transit's Raritan Valley Railroad line.
+There are nine major buildings: MacKay Library, Academic Learning Center, and the Center for Visual Arts and Communication; the Humanities, Science, and Nomahegan Buildings with classrooms, lecture halls, seminar rooms, science and computer laboratories, and faculty offices, lounges, cafeteria and faculty dining room; the newest addition to the campus is the Student Development Building which contains lecture and computer classrooms, faculty offices, and the Helen E. Chaney Student Services Center offering one stop model assistance for registration, advising, and support services; the Campus Center with the Roy W. Smith theater, gymnasium, fitness center, Executive Education (teleconferencing) Center, other facilities for student activities, and bookstore; the Victor M. Richel Commons, a student life/student lounge facility featuring an atrium and multilevel floor providing a variety of lounge and meeting spaces; MacDonald Hall, which contains administrative offices; and the William Miller Observatory, which houses a 24-inch reflector and 10-inch refractor telescopes, a lecture room, optical shop, and computer center.